NVIDIA/VisRTX/README.md

 objects referencing the array.
 Note that mapping the array will always return the first element of the array (element `0`), which may be below `begin`.

-This extension is not yet implemented for arrays of object handles.

 #### "VISRTX_TRIANGLE_ATTRIBUTE_INDEXING" (experimental)

 This vendor extension indicates that additional attribute indexing is